 Read: Who makes the best 4K streamer?
 Apple, Roku, Amazon, and more square off

 A drone you can't crash?
-It's finally here, thanks to AR and smart glasses
+It's finally here, thanks to AR and smart glassesdrone augmented reality glasses pic3 1

 "Drones are expensive," Sheila Mikailli, marketing lead for Y Media Labs, told Digital Trends.
 "If you've just invested a thousand dollars on a new drone, the last thing you want to do is crash your brand-new toy.
 The simulator allows drone users to practice flying and polishing t heir skills in a safe environment.
 Unlike other drone apps controlled through your phone, this truly immersive experience allows users to get comfortable with how their drone actually flies because the physics are accurate and the simulator is controlled by the DJI drone controller, not through the phone."